-- Have an appointment total of at least 20% FTE - Meet a fulltime enrollment minimum (9 credit hours each for fall and spring semesters; 6 credit hours for summer, though most colleges set higher minimum credit hours)

-• Total earnings of at least the minimum graduate assistant stipend (\$2,000 each for fall and

-Spring semesters; \$1,000 for summer; or \$5,000 per calendar year)

-- Minimum stipends can be accomplished through appointments in more than one unit - Enroll in mandatory health insurance program or provide proof of insurance
+- Have an appointment total of at least 20% FTE. - Meet university-wide credit hour enrollment minimums (12 credit hours each for fall and spring semesters & 9 credit hours for summer); colleges/schools may not set higher minimum credit hours). - Earn at least the minimum graduate assistant stipend (\$2,000 each for fall and spring semesters; \$1,000 for summer; or \$5,000 per calendar year).
+Minimum stipends can be accomplished through appointments in more than one unit.
+Graduate assistants hired after the mid-point of the semester may receive a pro-rated tuition waiver.
+After the semester midpoint, stipend amounts may be pro-rated as well. - Enroll in mandatory health insurance program or provide proof of insurance